-- 35. In Asia's many multi-ethnic, multicultural and multi-religious nation States, millions of people continue to be negatively affected by problems deriving from ethnic-nationalism, discrimination, xenophobia and related intolerance.
-Some political movements or even governments have overtly resorted to exclusionary ideologies, policies and practices in order to build political consensus.
-These platforms promote hostility between different groups on grounds of race, ethnicity, religion, indigenousness, statelessness or even migrant and/or refugee status.
-Vulnerable groups are, among others, indigenous populations, such as the Bihari in Bangladesh; the Burakumin as well as Korean and Chinese immigrants or nationals in Japan; the Karen, Shan and Rohingya peoples in Myanmar; groups in Nagaland, Mizoram and other regions in north-east India; and the Cordillerans in the Philippines.
-Some ethnic and religious problems occur not only within one State but also between neighbouring States and have been aggravated by some governments' attempts to manipulate and stir up the ethnic aspirations of some groups. - 36.
-In India, the caste system remains a source of great inequality for millions, particularly the Dalits, in spite of constitutional and other legal instruments introduced over the years to fight it.
+Г Communications to/from Governments A/HRC/4/19/Add.1 (5 th session of the HR Council, June 2007) Nagaland, Mizoram and other regions in north-east India; and the Cordillerans in the Philippines.
+Some ethnic and religious problems occur not only within one State but also between neighbouring States and have been aggravated by some governments' attempts to manipulate and stir up the ethnic aspirations of some groups.
+36. In India, the caste system remains a source of great inequality for millions, particularly the Dalits, in spite of constitutional and other legal instruments introduced over the years to fight it.
 While measures such as the quota system, introduced by law, have enabled many Dalits to access State institutions, discrimination remains culturally deep-rooted and a serious threat to social cohesion in India.
 Among the political platforms that incite inter-religious violence is the Rashtriya Swayamsevak Sangh or RSS (National Volunteer Corps) and its political wing, the Bharatiya Janata Party (BJP).
 The underlying ideology of these organizations, represented by Hindutva ("Hinduness"), exacerbates the social and political situations of the traditionally oppressed, the Dalits and religious minorities.
 Its assertion of Hindu supremacy ignores deep-rooted caste, class, ethnic, linguistic and regional loyalties.
 In other countries of the region such as Pakistan and Nepal, caste-based discrimination continues to marginalize millions of individuals.

-37. In Japan, except for the anti-discrimination provision contained in article 14 of the Constitution, there are no othr instruments that enforce the general principle of equality or sanction discriminatory acts committed by citizens, businesses or non-governmental organizations (NGOs). [...]
-The Special Rapporteur's report on Japan (E/CN.4/2006/16/Add.2) points out that racial discrimination and xenophobia affects three categories of people: national minorities (the Buraku people, the Ainu and the people of Okinawa); people and descendants of former Japanese colonies (Koreans and Chinese); foreigners and migrants from other Asian countries and the rest of the world [...]

-(5th session of the HR Council, June 2007) The addendum to the annual report (A/HRC/4/19/Add.1) is a summary of cases transmitted to Governments and replies received by the SR as an implementation of resolution 60/251 by the Human Rights Council.
-Several communications concerning caste-based discrimination has been sent by the SR to Governments in caste-affected countries, in particular India and Nepal.
+37. In Japan, except for the anti-discrimination provision contained in article 14 of the Constitution, there are no othr instruments that enforce the general principle of equality or sanction discrimination and xenophobia affects three categories of people: national minorities (the Buraku people, the Ainu and the people of Okinawa); people and descendants of former Japanese colonies (Koreans and Chinese); foreigners and migrants from other Asian countries and the rest of the world [] The addendum to the annual report (A/HRC/4/19/Add.1) is a summary of cases transmitted to Governments and replies received by the (5 th session of the HR Council, the Human Rights Council.
+Several communications concerning Julie 2007) Governments in caste-affected countries, in particular India and Nepal.
 In this addendum the SR reiterates his request to visit India, Pakistan and Nepal to investigate forms of caste-based discrimination as previously inquired.
+INDIA Communications sent